tylerneylon/math/randnn/randnn.md

 particular expression is a useful barometer for the scale of your random weights.

-I'll provide a quick mathematical look at a single layer without a bias term or an activation function.
-Because of these simplifications, actual network behavior is more complex, but this brief line of thinking will show you the kind of thought behind choosing a good initialization scale.
+Let's build this intuition by looking at a single layer without a bias term or an activation function.
+These simplifications mean that we would have to do more follow-up work to achieve a fully justified approach, but this brief line of thinking will show you the kind of thought behind choosing a good initialization scale.
 Our simplified layer is a straightforward matrix multiplication:

 $$y = Wx.$$

-Suppose each term $w_{ij}$ in matrix $W$ is chosen independently with mean 0 and standard deviation $\sigma.$ Since we are thinking in terms of many layers, one of the key dangers is that the outputs of subsequent layers may either explode (each layer's output is significantly larger than the previous output), or vanish (each layer's output is significantly smaller than the previous).
+Suppose each term $w_{ij}$ in matrix $W$ is chosen independently with mean 0 and standard deviation $\sigma.$ Since the full network can have many layers, one of the key dangers is that the outputs of subsequent layers may either explode (each layer's output is significantly larger than the previous output), or vanish (each layer's output is significantly smaller than the previous).